Food and Nutrition Presentations

 “My Plate: Part 2” (Grade 4)

-Students will learn about the differences between whole and processed foods.
-How to use the Canada’s Food Guide Eat Well Plate to plan meals and snacks will be reviewed, followed by a fun Jamboard activity.
+Students will learn the differences between whole and processed foods.
+How to use the Canada’s Food Guide Eat Well Plate to plan meals and snacks will be reviewed followed by a fun Jamboard activity choosing meals and snacks.

 Grade 4 Make a Meal Worksheet (English